 Empathy: Empathy involves the ability to appreciate and support the feelings of someone else by responding appropriately to their situation and feelings.
 This will often lead the person to suspend the needs/feelings of oneself in support of the needs/feelings of another.

-Social Skills: This involves, among other things, the ability to deal with others in that you are able to find a common ground with other people.
+Social Skills: This involves, among other things, the ability to deal with others in that you can find a common ground with other people.
 It involves the ability to negotiate, problem-solve, and compromise.

-The evidence is mounting that excessive media consumption impacts negatively on social/emotional development.
+The evidence is mounting that excessive media consumption negatively impacts social/emotional development.
 Kersting (2016) points out that kids are much more emotionally fragile than they used to be.
-Peter Gray, a research professor at Boston College, writes that faculty across the country have reported that today’s students are much more fragile emotionally and that they lack resilience.
-Students are having more emotional crises and are seeking help for typically minor problems with basic life.
+Peter Gray, a research professor at Boston College, writes that faculty across the country have reported that today’s students are much more emotionally fragile and lack resilience.
+Students have more emotional crises and seek help for typically minor problems with basic life.
 He noted, for example, that one college student sought professional counseling for being called a “bitch” and another because she saw a mouse in her apartment (Gray, 2015).

 Gray (2015) noted the following trends in college students: